Fliens/AutoCraft/README.md

 ![image](https://user-images.githubusercontent.com/35639879/124355511-d0c41c00-dc11-11eb-82d2-618245aa4b3b.png)

-This plugin takes crafting of your shoulders.
+This plugin takes care of the crafting.

 Simply put an item frame (or glow item frame) with a crafting table in it on a dispenser.
 Put the recipe of the item you'd like to get crafted in the dispenser.